A topic from the subject of Biochemistry in Chemistry.

 Hormones

-Hormones are chemical messengers that are produced by endocrine glands.
-Endocrine glands are ductless glands that secrete their hormones directly into the bloodstream.
+Hormones are chemical messengers produced by endocrine glands.
+These ductless glands secrete hormones directly into the bloodstream for distribution throughout the body.
+Different hormone types include peptides, steroids, and amines, each with unique mechanisms of action.

 Hormone Action